 Four African American teenaged girls started a group chat that was originally intended to be about gossip and interesting situations they’d come across in their communities.
 However, it wound up leaving a more serious mark on each of its members.

 As the members became more open to each other, the group chat slowly turned into a support group where they would talk about things that were happening throughout their daily lives.
 They often talked about a variety of topics ranging from friendship and relationship problems to very serious topics including suicide.

-This wasn’t the first nor the last time it has happened either.
+This wasn’t the first or the last time it has happened either.

 “Earlier this month,” she says, “I went through a tough time where I thought overdosing was the way out of my struggling.
 I, of course, told the group, and Nyasia, one of the members, told me something I honestly had to think about.
 She said, ‘Oh my God, you don’t wanna kill yourself.
 You just wanna stop hurting.’”

-Along with her suicidal thoughts Monroe has also came face to face with depression.
+Along with her suicidal thoughts, Monroe has also come face to face with depression.
 She often looked at herself and felt like she wasn’t good enough compared to those around her.
 “I’m just so sad and the only thing I can do is cry,” she said.

 The members were so concerned.
 Everyone tried their hardest to come to an understanding of why their beloved friend felt this way.
 She told them, “I’m looking around all and my friends happy, got a boo or someone on their line that they want and I’m just here sad and depressed with no one, which makes everything worse.”